 Tests and diagnosis

-Triple X syndrome can be identified by performing a chromosome analysis on a blood sample taken from your daughter.
+After birth, triple X syndrome can be diagnosed by performing a chromosome analysis on a blood sample taken from your daughter.

 Treatments and drugs